bio-ontology-research-group/EmbedPVP/README.md

 - We used ([mOWL](https://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generated the embedding representation using different embedding-based approaches.

-## Scripts
-- Details for all the experiments and preprocessing can be found in the [Experiment](https://github.com/bio-ontology-research-group/EmbedPVP/tree/main/src) directory.

 ## Installation

 ```